PeaceFounder/SigmaProofs.jl/README.md

 verify(full_exponentiation) # true
 ```

-This implementation finds critical applications in distributed systems requiring high security and trust distribution.
-For instance, in threshold encryption systems, the decryption key can be shared among multiple authorities, requiring collaboration for decryption while maintaining security even if some authorities are compromised.
-The module supports both threshold exponentiation and decryption operations through the same underlying principles, with specialized merge functions available for each use case.
-The implementation provides comprehensive verification at every step, ensuring that partial operations can be validated before final reconstruction or application.

-The VSS scheme implemented here provides strong security guarantees through its information-theoretic security properties for the secret sharing aspect, combined with the computational security of the verification components.
-This makes it particularly suitable for long-term secure applications where trust distribution and verifiability are crucial requirements.
-For detailed implementations of specific applications like threshold decryption ceremonies, users are encouraged to examine the comprehensive test suite in `test/secretsharing.jl`, which provides additional examples and use cases.
+The module provides specialized merge functions for both threshold exponentiation and decryption operations, ensuring partial operations can be validated before final reconstruction.
+For detailed implementations of specific applications like threshold decryption ceremonies, users are encouraged to examine the comprehensive test suite in `test/secretsharing.jl`.

 ## Generator Commitment Shuffle